jawalsh/comic-book-paratexts/pages/cbp.md

 {% include feature/image.html objectid="cbp_0514" width="75" alt="Advertisement for subscriptions to Marvel comics and comics magazines from Fantastic Four #162 (September 1975)." caption="Advertisement for subscriptions to Marvel comics and comics magazines from Fantastic Four #162 (September 1975)." %}

+The second example above, the advertisement for subscriptions _Fantastic Four_ #162 (September 1975), illustrates the value of paratexts for the study of comics and comics publishing history.
+The advertisement includes an option to subscribe to the title _Scarecrow_.
+While the character appeared in three comics around this time — _Dead of Night_ #11 (August 1975), _Marvel Spotlight_ #26 (February 1976), and _Marvel Two-in-One_ #18 (August 1976) — a serial comic titled _Scarecrow_ was never published by Marvel.
+This advertisement suggests such a titled was planned but then abandoned.

 For many mainstream American comic books, advertisements are by far the most common type of paratext.
 A single page of a silver or bronze-age comic could contain a dozen or more small advertisements.

 The single double-page spread below includes 37 separate advertisements.
 The size and density of the ads is reminiscent of classified advertisements found in newspapers.